pdizdar/stock_price_comparision/README.md

 ##### To generate requirements.txt file for only this file
 pip install pigar

-On terminal enter pigar generate and enter, it will create requirements.txt file for you.
+In the terminal, enter pigar generate, then press enter, it will create requirements.txt file for you.

 ### 5+ features I have included from the project requirements list.
 Feature 1.
 Read in 3 datasets from https://finance.yahoo.com/ using Pandas read_html functions.